matobet/doctor-rest/README.md

 ### Document References

-In addition to selecting direct fields of given document, the selector syntax supports aggregation of data from documents linked using the `_links` object.
+In addition to selecting direct fields of given document, the selector syntax supports aggregation of data from related documents.
 There are two basic types of references: one-to-one and one-to-many.

 #### One-to-One references

 One to one referene is the case when a document contains as a link a single id to different document.
 For example VM may contain cluster id or a cluster may in turn contain storage domain id.
+When querying one-to-one references the field containing the id of linked document will be prefixed by `@`.

 Example dataset: